rakuri255/UltraSinger/README.md

 singable by humans, but you could still reach the 10k points in the game.
 The accuracy is important here, because from this MIDI and sheet are created.
 And you also want to have accurate files

-### How to use this source code
+## How to use this source code

-For using the source code you need to install `venv` or `conda` first.
+Install Python 3.10 (older and newer versions has some breaking changes).
+You should install and use `venv` or `conda`.
 For VSCode look [here](https://code.visualstudio.com/docs/python/environments#_global-virtual-or-conda-environments).

+After that you need to install the requirements from `requirements.txt`.

-Also install ffmpeg.
+Also install ffmpeg separately.

+Then just use the `How to use` commands, described above.